unshiftio/liferaft/raft.md

 Raft servers communicate using remote procedure calls (RPCs), and the basic consensus algorithm requires only two types of RPCs.
-RequestVote RPCs are initiated by candidates during elections (Section 5.2), and AppendEntries RPCs are initiated by leaders to replicate log entries and to provide a form of heartbeat (Section 5.3).
-Section 7 adds a third RPC for transferring snapshots between servers.
+RequestVote RPCs are initiated by candidates during elections ([Section 5.2][5.2]), and AppendEntries RPCs are initiated by leaders to replicate log entries and to provide a form of heartbeat ([Section 5.3][5.3]).
+[Section 7][7] adds a third RPC for transferring snapshots between servers.
 Servers retry RPCs if they do not receive a response in a timely manner, and they issue RPCs in parallel for best performance.

 ## 5.2 Leader election